Not sure if Cinnaholic is right for you?

 Potential Mitigations

-• It is critical to contact several former franchisees listed in Exhibit G to understand why they are no longer in the system; your attorney can help prepare questions.
+• It is critical to contact a significant number of former franchisees listed in Exhibit G to understand why they left the system.

 Rapid System Growth